torproject/torspec/proposals/321-happy-families.md

 removing a server from the family requires all the other servers to change their torrc settings.

-The is growth in size is not just a theoretical problem.
+This growth in size is not just a theoretical problem.
 Family declarations currently make up a little over 55% of the microdescriptors in the directory--around 24% after compression.
 The largest family has around 270 members.
 With Walking Onions, 270